Not to be confused with Mary Sue

 .
 The video game equivalents are Save Scumming

-when a player intentionally loads an earlier save after having gained the knowledge of what is going to happen in the future, and New Game+
+, where the player intentionally loads an earlier save after having gained the knowledge of what is going to happen in the future, and New Game+

-, for which this trope is often played as a resolution.
+.
 For fanfiction, this trope can follow The Stations of the Canon

 Compare and contrast Yet Another Christmas Carol